tcrensink/chat_term/README.md

 chat --help # displays commands as described above
 ```

-Keybindings are listed in the TUI footer, and editable in `config.jsonc`.
-Try `textual keys` for available bindings.
-Current implemented:
+Keybindings are listed in the TUI footer, and editable in `config.jsonc`:
 - `ctrl-x` detach from chat_term
 - `ctrl-c` copy chat history
 - `ctrl-r` reset chat session